rahuluniv/Rupertsland-Institute/docs/plan.md

 **Key Solution Highlights:**

-✅ **Modern Technology Stack:** Next.js 14 and .NET 8 provide cutting-edge performance and developer experience
+ **Modern Technology Stack:** Next.js 14 and .NET 8 provide cutting-edge performance and developer experience

-✅ **Seamless Integration:** Full integration with KETO and Rupertsland Identity Server
+**Seamless Integration:** Full integration with KETO and Rupertsland Identity Server

-✅ **Security & Privacy:** Multi-layered security with FOIP and PIPEDA compliance
+**Security & Privacy:** Multi-layered security with FOIP and PIPEDA compliance

-✅ **User-Friendly:** Intuitive interfaces for both students and staff
+**User-Friendly:** Intuitive interfaces for both students and staff

-✅ **Scalable Architecture:** Built to handle growing application volumes
+**Scalable Architecture:** Built to handle growing application volumes

-✅ **Accessible:** WCAG 2.1 AA compliant for inclusive access
+**Accessible:** WCAG 2.1 AA compliant for inclusive access

-✅ **Comprehensive Features:** All required functionality plus advanced reporting and analytics
+**Comprehensive Features:** All required functionality plus advanced reporting and analytics

-✅ **Full Source Code:** Complete ownership and control for Rupertsland
+**Full Source Code:** Complete ownership and control for Rupertsland

 We are confident that our solution, combined with our collaborative approach and commitment to Indigenous partnership, makes Innoviware Solutions the ideal partner for this important project.

 ---

-**Submitted by:**
-Innoviware Solutions
-November 12, 2025

 **For inquiries regarding this proposal, please contact:**
 **Rahul Bains**